SkylerSeets/public/July21Response.md

 Source: https://www.tensorflow.org/api_docs/python/tf/estimator/DNNClassifier

 5. <br/>
+For the DNNClassifier, the test set accuracy was 0.800 and:
+Prediction is "Setosa" (59.4%), expected "Setosa", <br/>
+Prediction is "Virginica" (51.4%), expected "Versicolor", <br/>
+Prediction is "Virginica" (71.5%), expected "Virginica." <br/>

+For the DNNLinearCombinedClassifier, the test set accuracy was 0.733 and:
+Prediction is "Setosa" (77.4%), expected "Setosa", <br/>
+Prediction is "Virginica" (45.9%), expected "Versicolor", <br/>
+Prediction is "Virginica" (63.0%), expected "Virginica." <br/>

-For the DNNClassifier, the test set accuracy was 0.800 and Prediction is "Setosa" (59.4%), expected "Setosa", Prediction is "Virginica" (51.4%), expected "Versicolor", Prediction is "Virginica" (71.5%), expected "Virginica." <br/>
+For the LinearClassifier, the test set accuracy was 0.967 and:
+Prediction is "Setosa" (99.2%), expected "Setosa" Prediction is "Versicolor" (97.2%), expected "Versicolor" Prediction is "Virginica" (96.1%), expected "Virginica"
-For the DNN

-Redefine your classifier using the DNNLinearCombinedClassifier() as well as the LinearClassifier().
-Retrain your model and compare the results using the three different estimators you instantiated.
-Rank the three estimators in terms of their performance.
+For this iris data set, ranking in terms of performance is: LinearClassifier, DNNClassifier and then DNNLinearCombinedClassifier.

 # QUESTION B
 1.<br/>